 Choosing a cycle computer can be a difficult task.
 There are just so many on the market.
 It’s like trying to pick the best white sock out of a drawer full of white socks.
-If you need a solid breakdown of the features of the Polar M450 and the Garmin Edge 520, you’re in the right place.
+If you need a solid breakdown of the features of the Polar M450 and the

 This post will summarize the similarities and differences between these two cycle computers so you can spend more time doing what you want (riding and breaking your personal records) and less time doing what you don’t want (shopping.)